zeh/key-action-binder/README.md

 ## To-do

  * Test:
   * support for 2+ controllers
   * Actions bound to several different keys/gamepad buttons at the same time

- * Gamepad button axis bind (like keyboard axis)
+ * Axis-simulating gamepad button binds (like keyboard axis)
  * Proper documentation
  * Allow detecting "any" gamepad/keyboard key (for "press any key")
  * Allow complex sequence bindings with timing constraints (hadouken, etc)